luistabotelho/angular-signal-forms/projects/signal-forms/README.md

 This function will return an error if this fields currentValue is Falsy and otherFields currentValue != "Some Value".

+# Validators

+Validators are predefined [ValidatorFunctions](#validatorfunctiont-k) made available from @luistabotelho/angular-signal-forms/validators to help simplify basic validation of signal-forms.

+Please look at the provided example app on how to use.

+## `Required()`

+Makes the field required.

+- Accepts an optional custom error message.
+Default: "Required"

+Example: `Required("This is required")`.

+## `RegularExpression()`

+Validates the field agains a provided regular expression using .test()

+- Accepts a regular expression to validate against.
+- Accepts an optional custom error message.
+Default: "Does not match required pattern {pattern}"

+Example: `RegularExpression(/^[A-Z]{1}/, "First digit must be upper case letter")`

+## `Email()`

+Validates the field to be a valid email.

+- Accept an optional custom error message.
+Default: "Must be a valid email"

+Example: `Email("Invalid email")`

+## `MaxLength()`

+Validates the input to have a maximum length of ? characters.

+- Accepts the maximum length of the field as a number
+- Accepts an optional custom error message.
+Default: "Must not exceed {length} characters."

+Example: `MaxLength(10, "Too long!")`

+## `MinLength()`

+Validates the input to have a minimum length of ? characters.

+- Accepts the minimum length of the field as a number
+- Accepts an optional custom error message.
+Default: "Must be at least {length} characters long."

+Example: `MinLength(10, "Too short!")`

+## `Max()`

+Validates the input to have a maximum value of ?.

+- Accepts the maximum value of the field
+- Accepts an optional custom error message.
+Default: "Must be less or equal to {maxValue}"

+Example: `Max(10, "Too big!")`

+## `Min()`

+Validates the input to have a minimum value of ?.

+- Accepts the minimum value of the field
+- Accepts an optional custom error message.
+Default: "Must be greater or equal than {minValue}"

+Example: `Min(10, "Too small!")`

 # Helper Functions

 ## `resetSignalForm()`